Paris Markets

 The Saxe-Breteuil Market

-When I first moved to Paris 20 years ago, rue Cler was a nice little pedestrian street, great for our weekly shopping trip to a few favorite stores for meat, fish, greens and cheese.
-Over the years, it has truly flourished!
+When I first moved to Paris 20 years ago, rue Cler was a nice little pedestrian market street, great for our weekly shopping trip to a few favorite stores for meat, fish, greens and cheese.
+We rented a Paris apartment nearby and it was our mainstay for shopping.
+Over the years, it has flourished!
 There are more food shops, better specialties and the pedestrian area devoted to food has grown larger.
 From a local neighborhood market street, it has been transformed to a destination for great food shopping in Paris.
+Stay in a beautiful Paris apartment, have a great night’s sleep and step outside each morning to see the sites and shop in the best Paris markets.

 Rue Cler is especially convenient for the neighborhood because it is open on Sunday mornings.
 Many families attend mass at 11am at St. Pierre du Gros Caillou on rue de Grenelle, then head immediately to rue Cler for their baguettes, cheese, bottle of wine, cuts of meat and desserts.
 Get there early as it becomes extremely crowded after 11 am on Sundays.
 Being near rue Cler is one of the great pleasures of living in Paris, whether for a week or a lifetime.

 Start at the top of the street, near the Ecole Militaire Metro stop, on the corner of La Motte Piquet and rue Cler.
-There is a large post office with yellow signs on the corner.
+There is a large post office with yellow signs on the corner; good rates if you want to change money.

 • Halles Bosquet: Fruit and vegetable stand.
 One of 4 or 5 greengrocers on rue Cler.
 The competition among the fruit and vegetable merchants means prices are competitive.
 Always shop for their specials out front.